-It has delivered independent opinions, actionable insights, and efficient solutions to over 100,000 customers through businesses that operate from India, the US, the UK, Argentina, Poland, China, Hong Kong and Singapore.
+It has delivered independent opinions, actionable insights, and efficient solutions to over 100,000 customers through businesses that operate from India, the United States (US), the United Kingdom (UK), Argentina, Poland, China, Hong Kong, Singapore, Australia, Switzerland, Japan and the United Arab Emirates (UAE).

-It is majority owned by S&P Global Inc. a leading provider of transparent and independent ratings, benchmarks, analytics and data to the capital and commodity markets worldwide.
+It is majority owned by S&P Global Inc, a leading provider of transparent and independent ratings, benchmarks, analytics and data to the capital and commodity markets worldwide.